 For years, I drank too much.

 I have had the enormous fortune, at different times, to have had plenty and traveled; to have been in the day-by-day grind of those who work for a living, who are, or feel they are, just getting by; and being, essentially, homeless, with very little materially (though spiritually, for me, it was a boon).
 Paying work has included retail, shepherding prep school kids, being a camp counselor, shifting boxes, serving as a mechanic's helper, writing an employment agreement in human resources, representing an art school, working in laundromats, selling expensive items and dreams, managing people, serving briefly as a regional manager for an international luxury goods company, cashiering at a big box store, driving people around, being unsuccessful at making deli sandwiches, and promoting soda.
 I have been the lowest person in the pecking order, wrestled with the politics of being in the middle, and been closer to the top.

 Other stuff has happened, too.
-I had a childhood bone disease which put me in a full-legs cast for six months and crutches for more than a year; was hit head-on by a drunk driver when he was going ninety in his car to meet me and my brother going sixty in mine, made unconscious for a day and had some facial surgery; was hospitalized for a month in a mental hospital as I struggled with being gay as a young man; was accused of and stood trial for a serious crime which I did not commit seven years after that; have had a kidney stone.
+I had a childhood bone disease which put me in a full-legs cast for six months and crutches for nine; ran head-on into a drunk driver when he crossed a median stip going ninety in his car to meet me and my brother going sixty in mine, made unconscious for a day and had some facial surgery; was hospitalized for a month in a mental hospital for mania as I struggled with being gay as a young man; was accused of and stood trial for a serious crime which I did not commit seven years after that; have had since then a kidney stone.
 Et cetera.
 I have learned that life goes on until it does not.
 Thank you, Yogi Berra.